visgl/luma.gl/docs/developer-guide/shadertools/README.md

 ## Comparison with other WebGL shader module systems

-Note that the shadertools shader assembler is mainly a GLSL source preprocessor.
-It helps you prepare a
+The shadertools shader assembler is a GLSL source preprocessor.
+There are other systems available which can potentially be used in place of, or in combination with shadertools.

 ### [glslify](https://github.com/glslify/glslify)

 * Lets shader modules be published (and consumed as) npm modules.
-* Does full GLSL shader parsing and renaming.
+* Does full GLSL shader parsing and renames symbols to avoid conflicts.
-* On the downside, glslify setups typically involve build tool plugins, which can be a complication.
+* Note that glslify setups typically involve build tool plugins, which can be a complication.

 Note: shadertools doesn't touch the preprocessor definitions used by glslify, so running glslify either before or after shadertools should work fine.